Jacob Elordi: 2023–present: Critical acclaim and rise

-He next portrayed a controlling Elvis Presley in the Sofia Coppola–directed Priscilla Presley biopic Priscilla, which is based on Priscilla's memoir Elvis and Me.
+In late 2023 Elordi portrayed Elvis Presley in the Sofia Coppola–directed Priscilla Presley biopic Priscilla opposite Cailee Spaeny in the titular role.
 Coppola chose Elordi to play the role partially because of his "effect on women" during their first meeting, which she found comparable to Elvis's.
+Elordi was uninterested in portraying Elvis, partially due to the singing and dancing aspect of the person, but was eager to work with Coppola.
 Priscilla premiered at the 80th Venice International Film Festival, where it was met with positive reception.
 Gabriella Ferlita of PinkNews stated that Elordi "achieved countless words of praise for his rendition of The King" from critics.
 His performance was often compared by critics to that of Austin Butler in Elvis (2022).
 Richard Lawson of Vanity Fair wrote that Elordi "carefully calibrates Elvis's appeal and his pill-addled, domineering presence, his exacting demands and storms of frightening anger [in] a more enlightening take on the man than the one seen in Elvis".

 In his final release of 2023, Elordi starred in Emerald Fennell's psychological drama Saltburn as Felix Catton, a wealthy and charismatic British Oxford University student.
 Critics from Empire, The Detroit News, and the Chicago Sun-Times described it as a star-making role for Elordi, while Nicholas Barber of BBC News described him in the film as "a revelation" and Marshall Shaffer of Slant wrote that his performance was "the secret weapon of Saltburn".
 For the role, he earned a nomination for the BAFTA Award for Best Actor in a Supporting Role.

-In 2024, Elordi hosted an episode of Saturday Night Live.
+In 2024 Elordi hosted an episode of Saturday Night Live.
 The episode received mostly negative critical reception for what critics found to be a heavy reliance on jokes about Elordi's attractiveness.
 Elordi starred in Oh, Canada, a drama film directed by Paul Schrader, in which he played the younger version of Richard Gere's character, an aging documentary filmmaker reminiscing on his life.
 Critics noted the lack of resemblance between Elordi and Gere, particularly due to Elordi being about half a foot taller than Gere.
-His second film role that year was in On Swift Horses, a period drama about LGBTQ relationships, in which he played Julius, a gambler who falls in love with another man in 1950s Las Vegas.
+His second film role that year was in On Swift Horses, a period drama about LGBTQ relationships, in which he starred as Julius, a gambler who falls in love with another man in 1950s Las Vegas.
 He received acclaim for his work in the film from critics, including Robert Daniels of Screen Daily, who described it as "an electrifying performance", and Jourdain Searles of The Hollywood Reporter, who said that "Elordi gives his best performance yet as Julius, showing his more sensitive, vulnerable side on the big screen for perhaps the first time."